What’s the Difference Between Travel, Local & International Health Insurance?

 Relationship Manager, UK, William Russell

-International health insurance is useful because it gives you peace of mind that you can stay healthy even when you’re abroad.
+A worldwide policy is useful because it gives you peace of mind that you can stay healthy even when you’re abroad.
 Plus, it’s a bonus being able to choose where you receive your medical treatment and knowing there’s a 24-hour emergency assistance helpline if the treatment you urgently need is not available locally.